gersteinlab/MOAT/README.txt

 6) moat_v_mpi.cpp: The C++ source code for the parallel OpenMPI version of MOAT-v.

-7) moatsim.cpp: The C++ source code for the serial version of MOATsim.
+7) moat_s.cpp: The C++ source code for the serial version of MOAT-s.

-8) moatsim_mpi.cpp: The C++ source code for the parallel OpenMPI version of MOATsim.
+8) moat_s_mpi.cpp: The C++ source code for the parallel OpenMPI version of MOAT-s.

 9) p_value_emp.cpp: The C++ source code for doing p-value calculations in MOAT-v.